tsackton/taelgar/Groups/Hobgoblin Clans/Skullcleaver.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% copy details from emails to John
+%% copy details from emails to John Leeker from his Wellby one-shot backstory %%

 %%^Date:1748%%
 A hobgoblin clan, recently dominate in parts of Irrla and turning to piracy.